Journal of Samuel Kiechel

 Samuel Kiechel spent several days in Cologne to rest.
 The group he arrived with went their separate ways, and he looked for new companions.
 Kiechel wanted to travel through Westphalia to Münster and then return via Bremen to Hamburg.
 Eventually, he joined a group of Cologne merchants trading in wine, cheese, butter and herring who were heading in that direction.

-It might be strange to us that our traveller did not mention that it was Christmas.
-Today, Christmas in Cologne, like in most German cities, is a time of Christmas markets with stalls offering a variety of food, mulled wine and seasonal delicacies.
-It would be the time of Christmas shopping, decorated streets and houses.
+It might seem strange to us that our traveller did not mention that it was Christmas.
+Today, Christmas in Cologne, like in most German cities, is a time of markets with stalls offering various foods, mulled wine and seasonal delicacies.
+It would be the time for Christmas shopping, decorated streets and houses.
 However, most of these traditions are modern additions.
 In the Middle Ages and early modern period, Christmas was primarily a religious festival, subordinate to Easter, the high point of the Christian calendar, which celebrated the resurrection of Christ.

 Illustrations & References